 That’s one solid reason why you should consider distributing your app press release on several sites, then have seasoned app reviewers write about it on multiple platforms.

 Final Showdown: App Store Ranking vs Google Play Ranking

 Evidently, keywords are critical in both the App Store and Google Play Store.
 While the former requires critical analysis and a clever choice of 100 characters, the latter is more intensive and requires users to keenly choose each word on their app pages.

-Proponents praise Google’s approach as comprehensive and more relevant.
-Critics, on the other hand, feel that fundamental information is often left out of the app pages as marketers attempt to maximize on possible keywords.
+Proponents praise Google’s keyword approach as comprehensive and more relevant.
+Critics, on the other hand, feel that fundamental information is often left out of the app pages as marketers attempt to maximize the possible keywords.